GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_Purpose.rst

 #.
 Developers creating new configuration packages (types,
    descriptors, and transformations), e.g. instrument developers.
 #.
 Potential developers needing to understand the work involved prior
-   to development (e.g. for making proposals).
+   to development (e.g. for costing).
 #.
 Those trying to understand both what the system currently does,
    it's design philosophy, and where the package can or is expected to evolve.